EDUMATH: Generating Standards-aligned Educational Math Word Problems: Methods

 \subsection{Labeling Existing Data for Math Standards}

 MWPs with labels for math standards are required for training or prompting models to generate standards-aligned educational MWPs.
 However, no grade school math question/answer datasets are labeled for standards.
 ASDIV \cite{miao_diverse_2020} has labels for grade and math topics like addition, but not standards, so we used a four-stage approach to label its 3rd-5th grade MWPs (n = 1,027) for VA SOLs.
 In stage one, an undergraduate education student labeled MWPs for all relevant VA SOLs, as MWPs may address more than one standard.
 In stage two, a research team member with K-12 teaching experience checked the labels and made adjustments, often reducing the number of VA SOLs associated with MWPs in cases where the student over-labeled MWPs.
-We also identified and removed two MWPs that were unsolvable and rewrote several others to make them solvable, as some referenced constraints described in previous MWPs that are not included in the current MWP.
+We also identified and removed two MWPs that were unsolvable and rewrote several others to make them solvable.

 In stage three, we prompted Llama 3.3 70B IT \cite{meta_llama_nodate} with each ASDIV MWP and its VA SOLs from stage two and asked if the question included each VA SOL.
 See Appendix \ref{EDUMATH:annotate_standards_prompt} for the prompt.
 We also used a few-shot prompt (see Appendix \ref{EDUMATH:solution_generation_prompt}) for generating readable CoT solutions for the ASDIV subset given it does not have solutions in this format.
 We compared generated solutions against ground-truth answers to ensure solution accuracy.
 In stage four, our research team member with K-12 teaching experience reviewed the Llama 3.3 standard labels and made adjustments to remove VA SOLs that were not incorporated in MWPs.
 To ensure solution quality, we had Gemma 3 27B IT \cite{team_gemma_2025} review generated solutions and rewrite any it deemed were too complex or contained incorrect/unnecessary intermediate reasoning (see Appendix \ref{EDUMATH:solution_revision_prompt} for the prompt).
 Finally, the undergraduate education student reviewed solutions to ensure intermediate reasoning steps were accurate and the solution was readable for teachers/students.
 This resulted in a final dataset with 1,025 MWPs with gold labels for VA SOLs and CoT solutions (see Appendix \ref{EDUMATH:asdiv_example} for an example).